 A comprehensive survey of the nature and environment of multinational marketing.
 This course focuses on the marketing management aspects of multinational business.
-Emphasis is blaced on developing analytic-decision oriented abilities in the area of multinational pricing, product, policy, distribution, promotion, research and development and market gmentation.
+Emphasis is placed on developing analytic-decision oriented abilities in the area of multinational pricing, product, policy, distribution, promotion, research and development and market segmentation.

-F6.1 (.2) Consumer Behavior: Decision-Making Applications berequisite: completion of all 500 level courses or consent of bected by psychological and sociological influences.
-Emphasis placed on the understanding of how such behavioral science encepts as social class, reference group, perception, attitude, potivation, personality and learning can contribute to the provement of marketing decision-making.
+676.1 (.2) Consumer Behavior: Decision-Making Applications

+Prerequisite: completion of all 500 level courses or consent of Director of the MBA program.

+An examination of the buying behavior of individuals as it is affected by psychological and sociological influences.
+Emphasis is placed on the understanding of how such behavioral science concepts as social class, reference group, perception, attitude, motivation, personality and learning can contribute to the improvement of marketing decision-making.